choria-io/asyncjobs/README.md

 * A CLI to enqueue jobs
 * A CLI that can listen on queues and execute local scripts
 * A scheduler service that creates tasks on a schedule
+* Multiple queues with different priorities accessible in the same client

 ## Example